 If you’re a sports fan, you’re probably glued to every game, rooting for your team and analyzing every play.
 But are you as vigilant with your own health?

-In addition to knowing your health stats — those important numbers like blood pressure, cholesterol and blood sugar — you should also watch out for health conditions that more commonly impact men.
+In addition to knowing your health stats—those important numbers like blood pressure, cholesterol and blood sugar—you should also watch for health conditions that more commonly impact men.

-“See a doctor at a minimum of once a year to prevent issues from occurring,” said Dr. Randolph Taylor, a Wellstar Primary Care and Sports Medicine Physician.
+“See a doctor at a minimum of once a year to prevent issues from occurring,” said Wellstar Primary Care and Sports Medicine Physician Dr. Randolph Taylor.

-A minimum of a yearly exam will allow the discussion of issues such as erectile dysfunction (ED) and sex drive, Dr. Taylor said.
+A minimum of a yearly exam will allow the discussion of issues such as erectile dysfunction (ED) and sex drive, according to Dr. Taylor.

 That annual checkup isn’t the only thing men need to do to stay healthy.
 Dr. Taylor also recommended that men get regular exercise and avoid smoking to stay in top shape and prevent illness.